Wiz-War: Reception

 In April 1990, Ken Rolston of Dragon magazine called the first edition "a cheap-and-cheerful" game with "fairly primitive components".
 He liked the "fast, interesting play with lots of action and entertainment", and concluded that "It's an ideal game for killing an idle hour."

 In January 1993, Lester Smith of Dragon magazine liked the fifth edition of the game published by Chessex in 1993.
 His only criticism was of the cards, which he thought were of poor quality and therefore unlikely to stand up to repeated play, saying "the game strikes me as just a bit pricey, considering its components. ... if you like fast-paced, cutthroat, back-stabbing, fang-snapping ... games (at least on occasion), and if you can find other such people to play as well, then the Wiz-War game comes highly recommended."

 In December 1993, Allen Varney of Dragon magazine reviewed the Chessex's fifth edition, saying, "It's a kick, it's a hoot, it's a blast! ...
 Creative, savvy, elegant in its way, and utterly fearless in inventing bizarre effects, the game achieves a goofy charm."

+Mark Rouleau reviewed Wiz-War 6th edition in White Wolf Inphobia #50 (Dec., 1994), rating it a 3 out of 5 and stated that "The price is right, and the components (aside from the card) are well made.
+Unfortunately, the basic game only has components enough for four players.
+If you want to play with more people, you'll have to pick up the Wiz-War Expansion Set."

 Wiz-War was chosen for inclusion in the 2007 book Hobby Games: The 100 Best.
 John Wick called Wiz-War "an exercise in cutthroat strategy" and "a damn funny game that will make you cry."